fastverse/fastverse/README.md

   *Notes*: One could also mention Rstudio's *dtplyr* and the *table.express* package here, but these packages import *dplyr* and thus have a around 20 dependencies.

 #### Data Input-Output and Serialization (IO)

+- **[fst](https://github.com/fstpackage/fst)**: A compressed data file format that is very fast to read and write.
+Full random access in both rows and columns allows reading subsets from a '.fst' file (2 dependencies).

 - **[qs](https://github.com/traversc/qs)** provides a lightning-fast and complete replacement for the `saveRDS` and `readRDS` functions in R. It supports general R objects with attributes and references - at similar speeds to *fst* - but does not provide on-disk random access to data subsets like *fst* (4 dependencies).

-- **[arrow](https://github.com/apache/arrow/tree/master/r)** provides both a low-level interface to the Apache Arrow C++ library (a multi-language toolbox for accelerated data interchange and in-memory processing) and some higher-level, R-flavored tools for working with it - including fast reading / writing delimited files and sharing data between R and Python (12 dependencies).
+- **[arrow](https://github.com/apache/arrow/tree/master/r)** provides both a low-level interface to the Apache Arrow C++ library (a multi-language toolbox for accelerated data interchange and in-memory processing) and some higher-level, R-flavored tools for working with it - including fast reading / writing delimited files, efficient storage of data as `.parquet` or `.feather` files, and sharing data between R and Python.
+It also provides methods for many *dplyr* functions allowing highly efficient data manipulation on arrow datasets (12 dependencies).

   *Notes*: Package *vroom* offers fast reading and writing of delimited files, but with 24 dependencies is not really a *fastverse* candidate.

+####  Data Bases (DB)

+- **[duckdb](https://github.com/duckdb/duckdb)** DuckDB is a high-performance analytical database system that can be used on in-memory or out-of memory data (including `.parquet` files, arrow tables, and it's own `.duckdb` format), and that provides a rich SQL dialect for data analysis.
+It can also be used with the *dbplyr* package that translates *dplyr* code to SQL.

+[This](https://www.christophenicault.com/post/large_dataframe_arrow_duckdb/) Article by Christophe Nicault (October 2022) and The presentation by

+####  Compiling R (CP)

 ***